Art of Mesopotamia: Neo-Babylonian period (626–539 BC)

 The famous Ishtar Gate, part of which is now reconstructed in the Pergamon Museum in Berlin, was the main entrance into Babylon, built in about 575 BC by Nebuchadnezzar II, the king of the Neo-Babylonian Empire, who exiled the Jews; the empire lasted from 626 BC to 539 BC.
 The walls surrounding the entrance way are decorated with rows of large relief animals in glazed brick, which has therefore retained its colours.
 Lions, dragons and bulls are represented.
 The gate was part of a much larger scheme for a processional way into the city, from which there are sections in many other museums.
 Large wooden gates throughout the period were strengthened and decorated with large horizontal metal bands, often decorated with reliefs, several of which have survived, such as the various Balawat Gates.

 Other traditional types of art continued to be produced, and the Neo-Babylonians were very keen to stress their ancient heritage.
 Many sophisticated and finely carved seals survive.
 After Mesopotamia fell to the Persian Achaemenid Empire, which had much simpler artistic traditions, Mesopotamian art was, with Ancient Greek art, the main influence on the cosmopolitan Achaemenid style that emerged, and many ancient elements were retained in the area even in the Hellenistic art that succeeded the conquest of the region by Alexander the Great.

 Characteristics

-One fundamental intention of Mesopotamian art was to honour the gods and goddesses who ruled over different aspects of nature and important life events.
 The central place of worship was the ziggurat, a stepped pyramid with stairs leading to an altar where worshipers would elevate themselves closer to the heavens.
-Much like the Egyptians, the Mesopotamians believed that their rulers had a direct link to their gods, and many artworks depict rulers shown in a glorified manner.

-As in other ancient civilizations, the sculptures, mostly rather small, are the main type of artwork to survive.
+Sculptures, mostly rather small, are the main surviving artworks.
 In the late period Assyrian sculpture for palaces was often very large.
 Most of the Sumerian and Akkadian statues of figures are in a position of prayer.
 The main types of stone used are limestone and alabaster.

+Zainab Bahrani said that visual art in Babylonia and Assyria was not intended to simply imitate or replicate reality, the goal was to produce a representation that acted as a stand-in or substitute for the real thing.
+This representation was then perceived as part of actual reality.